tunyuanchang/Projects/README.md

     * Ablation study on the MLP architectures of adapter and discriminator, and scale of Gaussian noise.

 * **Deep Learning for Video Anomaly Detection**
-    * Implement Jigsaw-VAD on avenue dataset
+    * Implement Jigsaw-VAD on avenue dataset.
     * Implement and analyze three versions of temporal permutation prediction
         * matrix probability prediction
         * binary classification